chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

 NOTES:

-* If running ``repo sync`` again is needed at some point, then the setup.sh script also needs to be run again, as repo sync can discard the patches.
+* If running ``repo sync`` again is needed at some point, then the ``setup.sh`` script also needs to be run again, as repo sync can discard the patches.

 * Most builds will be done in parallel using all the available cores by default.
-To change this number, run ``export PARALLELISM=<no of cores>``
+To change this number, run ``export PARALLELISM=<number of cores>``

 Build options
 #############